Music Hall Tours: Frequently Asked Questions

 Guests on the tour are recommended to make a reservation and buy tickets in advance through the Cincinnati Arts Association ticket office as space is limited.
 However, if space is available, tickets can be purchased the day of the tour up to three hours in advance of the tour time.
 All ticket sales end 3-hrs before each tour.
 Tickets cannot be sold on-location at tour time.
 All reservations must be paid for in advance.
 Please bring your confirmation with you as proof of purchase.

 Tours meet and depart from Cincinnati Music Hall located at 1241 Elm St. between 12th and 14th streets, just across from Washington Park.
 At least one tour guide with Society for the Preservation of Music Hall's ''Beyond the Bricks'' outreach program will be checking registration 15 minutes prior to the start of the tour.
-Guides will be wearing badges and have a sign.
-They will give you a pass for identification as a tour participant for you to wear during the tour.
+Guides will be wearing badges, burgundy polos and have a sign.
+They will give you a button for identification as a tour participant for you to wear during the tour.

 Outdoor walking tours are typically 90-minutes unless otherwise listed.
-Our tour guides encourage participation, so the exact time of each tour varies.
+Indoor tours, which will resume after Music Hall reopens in October, are 1-hour long.
+Because our tour guides encourage participation, the exact time of each tour varies.
 Tours are not recommended for small children.

 Our outdoor building tour is a 360-degree walk around the building, which is about the length and width of a football field.
 The route does not go up or down any stairs or hills.
 Guests on the tour are expected to stay on their feet the whole time without assistance and there are no opportunities to sit along the tour route.
 All guests in your party are expected to have read the liability waiver when purchasing tickets.